 Living Our Mission: Making Connections and Impacting Lives

-- Many of us have been given opportunities in life through our education, exposure, access and life experiences that others in developing countries have not.
+- Many of us have been given opportunities in life through our education, exposure, and access to capital and the latest technological advances that others in developing countries have not.
 Yet, all of us, at our core, are the same.
 In each person lies value.
-In each person lies the potential to make the world a better place, and with our common focus on water, sanitation, and capacity development, WEFTA volunteers, donors and determined community leaders help unlock that potential inherent in all of us.
+In each person lies the potential to make the world a better place, and with our common focus on water, sanitation, and capacity development, WEFTA volunteers, donors, and determined community leaders help unlock that potential inherent in all of us.

-- Water Engineers for the Americas strives to create a link between communities in Latin America who lack access to safe drinking water and proper sanitation; professionals wanting to apply their expertise on a volunteer basis; and donors who want to share their financial resources to provide water, sanitation, and capacity development to their less fortunate neighbors throughout Latin America.
+- WEFTA strives to create a link between communities that lack access to safe drinking water and proper sanitation; professionals wanting to apply their expertise on a volunteer basis; and donors who want to share their financial resources to provide water, sanitation, and capacity development to their less fortunate neighbors throughout Latin America and Africa.
 WEFTA invites, encourages, and helps facilitate donors to become as involved as possible with volunteers and the communities.
-Once these connections are made, all our lives are impacted.
+Once these connections are made, many lives are positively impacted.

 WEFTA has passionate, professionally trained volunteers whose experience exceeds that of many non-profit organizations with paid technical staff.